Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

 \mysec{Related work and conclusion} Consensus algorithms and variants around Paxos have seen a long series of studies, especially their specifications for understanding, implementation, and verification.

-Paxos is well-known to be hard to understand.
+Paxos is well known to be hard to understand.
 Since its initial description~\cite{Lam98paxos}, much effort has been devoted to its better exposition and understanding.
 Earlier descriptions use English, e.g.,~\cite{lam01paxos}, or state machines, e.g.,~\cite{lampson1996build,prisco00revisit}.
 Later studies include pseudocode, e.g.,~\cite{kirsch2008paxosTR,ongaro14raft,vra15paxos}, and deconstructed pseudocode or code, e.g.,~\cite{boichat2003deconstructing,van15vive,garcia18paxos}.
 Among existing works, vRA Multi-Paxos pseudocode~\cite{vra15paxos} is by far the most direct, complete, and concise specification of a more realistic version of Multi-Paxos.
-Our specification captures and improves over vRA Multi-Paxos pseudocode, and yet is much simpler and smaller (51 vs.\ 142 lines, or 100 lines without ``end'' of 42 scopes), even though executable code is generally much larger and more complex than pseudocode.
+Our specification captures and improves over vRA Multi-Paxos pseudocode, and yet is much simpler and smaller, even though executable code is generally much larger and more complex than pseudocode.

-Our specification captures the control flows and synchronization conditions at a higher level than previous specifications, yet is precise, complete, and directly executable.
-It has helped tremendously in teaching and allowed us to easily discover the liveness violations in vRA Multi-Paxos if messages can be lost.
+In particular, our specification captures the control flows and synchronization conditions at a higher level than previous specifications, yet is precise, complete, and directly executable.
+It is exactly the higher-level, simpler specification that allowed us to easily discover the liveness violations in vRA Multi-Paxos if messages can be lost, and to find other issues and fixes.
+It has also helped tremendously in teaching~\cite{Liu+17DistPL-TOPLAS}.

 An earlier work~\cite{Liu+12DistSpec-SSS} uses similar high-level language constructs.
 However, it keeps the complex Leader process doing low-level updates while spawning Scout and Commander processes as in vRA Multi-Paxos.
 It does not have reconfiguration, state reduction, or failure detection; its more complex control flows make it more difficult to add them and be sure of correctness.
 Its Replica process uses a \co{for} loop and sequential statements in the loop body instead of high-level \co{await} conditions, causing it to iterate extremely inefficiently, bias towards sending a proposal before applying decisions, and apply decisions exhaustively before sending more proposals.
 It also has the same liveness violations as in vRA Multi-Paxos but they were not discovered.